Preface

 For the second part of this project, you will use your cache simulator to test out different cache configurations and answer questions about your findings.
 You must try every configuration below on the art, swim, and mcf cache traces provided to you, and discuss all of them in your answers to the questions.
 Note that your question answers are worth just as much as the code for this project—you are expected to give detailed answers that clearly backup your claims with your simulator results.

-The default cache configuration will be 16-byte block size, direct-mapped, 16 kB cache size, write-back, and write-allocate.
+The baseline cache configuration will be 16-byte block size, direct-mapped, 16 kB cache size, write-back, and write-allocate.
 You will re-evaluate some of these parameters one at a time, in the given order.
 In each case, choose a best value for each parameter, then use that for all subsequent analyses.

 Look at cache associativity of direct-mapped, 2-way set-associative, and 8-way set-associative.
 Assume that 2-way associative adds 5% to the cycle time, and 8-way adds 10% to the cycle time.
 Choose the best associativity and cycle time, and proceed to the next step.